cgostic/DSCI-532_group-203_Lab1-2/reflection.md

 #### - Things we decided to work on in the future:
 1. Order plot 3 and plot 4 so the y-axes labels match up or the order of the regions could be arranged in ascending or descending for all graphs for better comprehension.
-- This is a bug we've noticed already and it takes very long to fix.
-We are not expecting to fix it right away.
+    - This is a bug in translation from local Python to Dash that we've noticed already.
+We spent a long time searching for a workaround to no avail.
+We are not expecting to fix it the near future.
 2. Add scale (km or miles) to see how far different park regions are from one another.
+    - This is something we need to learn (time restraints)
 3. Add zoom-in interactivity onto the map.
 4. Add a compass to map so the user can orient themselves.
-- These are something we need to learn.
-(Time restraints)
+    - This is something we need to learn. (ime restraints)

-#### - Feedbacks we found not that constructive:
-1. Add names to white nondescript regions in the map and add background color (try overlaying plots).
+5. Add names to white nondescript regions in the map and add background color (try overlaying plots).
+    - We looked into adding a base map behind our choropleth but it is a complicated and not-well-documented task.

+#### - Feedbacks we did not take into account:
-2. The scrolling makes the reader lose focus on what he/she is looking at, maybe have horizontal scrolling instead.
+1. The scrolling makes the reader lose focus on what he/she is looking at, maybe have horizontal scrolling instead.
-- These are considered not necessary.
-Horizontal scrolling makes it hard to see four plots at the same time.
+    - This was not considered necessary.
+Horizontal scrolling would make it hard to see four plots at the same time.

 #### - Conclusion of feedbacks:
-Most of the feedbacks are very constructive.
-Users overall love the layout of our app but want more descriptions about some functions and more clear stated legend on the plot.
-Based on the feedbacks we received from our users, we worked on and updated with a much well-organized and orientated app.
+Most of the feedback was very constructive.
+Overall, users liked the layout of our app but requested more description of its functionality.
+To address this, we added app instructions in point-format to make them more obvious and noticable.
+We also added notes on the app.
+One note relates to the bottom-left plot and explains what the drop-down will do.
+Another note clarifys the color distinction in the bottom-right plot.
+Based on the feedback we received from our users, we were able to make our app more well-organized and orientated.